-- The organisational security policy Limitation of capability and blocking the Loader (P.Lim_Block_Loader) is directly implemented by the security objective for the TOE "Capability and availability of the Loader (O.Cap_Avail_Loader)" and the security objective for the TOE environment "Limitation of capability and blocking the Loader (OE.Lim_Block_Loader)".
-The TOE security objective "Capability and availability of the Loader" (O.Cap_Avail_Loader)" mitigates also the threat "Abuse of Functionality " (T.Abuse-Func) if attacker tries to misuse the Loader functionality in order to manipulate security services of the TOE provided or depending on IC Dedicated Support Software or user data of the TOE as IC Embedded Software, TSF data or user data of the smartcard product. - The organisational security policy "Controlled usage to Loader Functionality (P.Ctlr_Loader) is directly implemented by the security objective for the TOE "Access control and authenticity for the Loader (O.Ctrl_Auth_Loader)" and the security objective for the TOE environment "Secure communication and usage of the Loader (OE.Loader_Usage)". - The threat "Masquerade the TOE (T.Masquerade_TOE)" is directly covered by the TOE security objective "Authentication to external entities (O.Authentication)" describing the proving part of the authentication and the security objective for the operational environment of the TOE "External entities authenticating of the TOE (OE.TOE_Auth)" verifying part of the authentication. - The justification related to the security objectives O.TDES, O.AES, O.RSA, O.ECDSA, O.ECDH and O.SHA is followings: Since these objectives require the TOE to implement the same specific security functionality as required by P.Crypto-Service, the organization security policy is covered by the objective. - The threat "Diffusion of open samples" (T.Open_Samples_Diffusion) is directly covered by the TOE security objective "Protection of the confidentiality of the TSF" (O.Prot_TSF_Confidentiality) based on the self-protection of the TOE and the authentication mechanism of the Loader.
-Additionally to O.Prot_TSF_Confidentiality (Protection of the confidentiality of the TSF), T.Open_Samples_Diffusion threat is countered by O.Leak-Inherent (Protection against Inherent Information Leakage) and O.Leak-Forced (Protection against Forced Information Leakage) from the PP.
+is directly implemented by the security objective for the TOE "Capability and availability of the Loader (O.Cap\Avail\Loader)" and the security objective for the TOE environment "Limitation of capability and blocking the Loader (OE.Lim\Block\Loader)".
+The TOE security objective "Capability and availability of the Loader" (O.Cap\Avail\Loader)" mitigates also the threat "Abuse of Functionality " (T.Abuse-Func) if attacker tries to misuse the Loader functionality in order to manipulate security services of the TOE provided or depending on IC Dedicated Support Software or user data of the TOE as IC Embedded Software, TSF data or user data of the smartcard product.

+- The threat "Masquerade the TOE (T.Masquerade\TOE)" is directly covered by the TOE security objective "Authentication to external entities (O.Authentication)" describing the proving part of the authentication and the security objective for the operational environment of the TOE "External entities authenticating of the TOE (OE.TOE\Auth)" the verifying part of the authentication. - The justification related to the security objectives O.TDES, O.AES, O.RSA, O.ECDSA, O.ECDH, O.EdDSA, O.X25519 and O.SHA are followings: Since these objectives require the TOE to implement the same specific security functionality as required by P.Crypto-Service, the organization security policy is covered by the objective. - The threat "Diffusion of open samples" (T.Open\Samples\Diffusion) countered by O.Leak-Inherent (Protection against Inherent Information Leakage) and O.Leak-Forced (Protection against Forced Information Leakage) from the PP. - Rationale for TOE configuration without Wireless Charger Firmware: O.Cap\Avail\Loader, OE.Lim\Block\Loader and P.Lim\Block\Loader as discussed in [5] chapter 7.3.1, T.Masquerade\TOE, O.Authentication and OE\TOE\Auth as discussed in [5] chapter 7.2, as well as O.Prot\TSF\Confidentiality, T.Open\Samples\Diffusion as defined in the PP interpretation [19] apply only to TOE products with the Bootloader available and the user software or data download not yet completed.
+Depending on the capabilities of the user software these objectives may then reoccur as subject of the composite TOE.
+However, it should be noted that in contrast to the functional package introduced in [5], the availability of the authentication mechanism is not given after locking the Bootloader.
+The intended use case of the authentication is to prevent a customer from flashing user data on a non-genuine TOE.
+No authentication mechanism can be provided after the Bootloader is locked.
+After locking of the Bootloader, the related threats and objectives for the operational environment and SFRs related to the TOE authentication are regarded as not applicable, due to the fact that it is out of scope of the intended use-case and the authentication functionality is no longer available. - 170 Rationale for TOE configuration with Wireless Charger Firmware: In this case, the objectives O.Authentication and OE.TOE\Auth are covered by the QI authentication of the Wireless Charger Firmware.